-When it comes to drying your car, truck, or other vehicle you have a few different basic options.
-From chamois (shammys) to microfiber towels, to blowers made specifically for this purpose, which one is the best?
+When it comes to drying your car, truck, or another vehicle you have a few different basic options.
+From chamois (shammies) to microfiber towels, to blowers made specifically for this purpose, which one is the best?

 In this blog, I’ll break down the pros and cons of each type, and how to decide which one you should go with.

 In general, microfiber towels are your safest and most popular option for drying your vehicle.
 You can pick these up pretty much anywhere, just make sure you get one that’s made for automotive use.
 There are several that I’ve used over the years that really aren’t great, so make sure you try a few out first.

 With whatever drying product you decide to go with, make sure your car is free from all dirt and debris before using towels (or shammys).
 Forgetting to wash away a spec of tar or gravel and sliding a towel over it is a surefire way to leave a scratch!

 - Come in all shapes and sizes.
 Most are a standard size, but you can buy pretty large micrifiber towels that are perfect for drying large vehicles

 - Some made for interiors or exterior use

 - You probably need need several towels if detailing multiple vehicles

 - Cheaper towels can leave behind cotton particles

 One of the most effective products to dry a large vehicle (or even a boat) is a chamois.
 These are usually a super-absorbent synthetic rubber type material (or leather), and are ideal for larger vehicles and for drying fleets of vehicles.